Dhinu29/P_DINESH_WEEK_1_RISC_V_SoC_Tapeout_Program_VSD-/README.md

 🌟 Week 1 Highlights

-✅ RTL Design (Verilog)
+✅ 1. **RTL Design**

-Implemented basic digital modules to understand hardware description at the register-transfer level (RTL).
+   - Implemented basic digital modules to understand hardware description at the **register-transfer level (RTL)**.

-Developed testbenches to verify functionality by applying input vectors and monitoring outputs.
+   - Created **testbenches** to verify functionality by applying input vectors and monitoring outputs.

-Learned structured verification methods to ensure designs behave correctly.

-✅ Simulation

-Used Icarus Verilog (iverilog) to compile designs and testbenches into simulation executables.
+✅ 2. **Simulation with Icarus Verilog**
+   - Compiled Verilog design and testbench into a **simulation executable**.
+   - Verified design behavior under different test conditions.
+✅3.  **Waveform Analysis with GTKWave**

-Visualized results with GTKWave, observing signal transitions, timing diagrams, and logic behavior.
+   - Visualized **signal transitions, timing diagrams, and logic behavior**.

-Gained insight into design responses under different test conditions.

-✅ Logic Synthesis

-Utilized Yosys, an open-source synthesis tool, to generate gate-level netlists mapped to a target technology library.

-Interpreted synthesis reports to evaluate design quality, optimization, and correctness.
+   - Debugged and confirmed correctness of the designorrectness.
+✅4. **Logic Synthesis with Yosys**
+   - Transformed **Verilog RTL** into a **gate-level netlist** mapped to a standard cell library.
+   - Optimized design using `synth` and `abc` commands.
+   - Prepared synthesized netlist for further verification or tapeout.